 4.3 Defining Non-Value Adding Efforts or Waste

-We can define waste as any activity, expense, or overhead that requires effort but does not add any value to the overall product.
+We can define waste as any activity, expense, or overhead that requires effort but does not add value to the overall product.

 To better understand waste, we break it down into four separate categories.